 While there is no set rule for resume length, as a general rule, one or two pages is the right length.
 I usually write one page resumes for new graduates or people with only a few years of work experience.
 Any more than that and two pages is usually warranted.

-Writing a technology resumes does have some special challenges, but if you combine the general advice in our free resume writing course with these tips specific to your field, you can write a resume that makes a huge impact on potential employers.
+Writing a technology resumes does have some special challenges, but if you combine our general advice with these tips specific to your field, you can write a resume that makes a huge impact on potential employers.